Cohomology of Tanabe algebras: (Co)homology of Tanabe algebras, totally propagating partition algebras and the uniform block algebras

 where $\Pi$ is right multiplication by the product of all $\nu_{i,j}$ for $(i,j)\in T$, is the identity map.
-It then follows that $J$ is principal and generated by an idempotent by \cite[Lemma 2.6]{Boyde2}. \end{enumerate} \end{enumerate} Therefore, the family of left ideals $L_{i,j}$ forms an idempotent left cover of $I_{n-1}$ whose height is equal to its width. \end{proof}
+Since $J$ is a left $A$-module retract of $A$ itself, it then follows that $J$ is principal and generated by an idempotent \end{enumerate} Therefore, the family of left ideals $A \cap L_{i,j}$ forms an idempotent left cover of $A \cap I_{n-1}$ whose height is equal to its width. \end{proof}

-We now prove our main theorem, showing that the (co)homology of the Tanabe algebras, for $r\geqslant 2$, coincides with the (co)homology of the symmetric groups, independently of the parameter $\delta$ and the parity of the index $n$.
-We also include the proof for the totally propagating partition algebras and the uniform block permutation algebras at the same time.